Botanism/Botanist/CONTRIBUTING.md

 After that you have to make a PR, for that you can use a client (e.g. GitKraken) or do it directly from the GitHub website.
 Go on the forked repo (e.g. https://github.com/YOUR_NAME/ForeBot) and then go to the "Pull Requests" tab (between Code and Projects).
 Now click on "New Pull Request", select `s0lst1ce/ForeBot` for the "base repository" and your repo for the "head repository". *For both ones, select the right branch.*

 Then you can submit your PR, after that we will review your PR to avoid conflicts.
-It may take few days, please be patient, even we'll always seriously consider any submission :wink:
+It may take few days, please be patient, we'll always seriously consider any submission :wink: